jaha2600/GREENLAND_INSAR/isce/tops_stack/README.md

-# ISCE2 on RMACC Summit
+# ISCE2 on RMACC Summit HPC
 Scripts to build and then submit jobs for stackSentinel.py from the ISCE2 project on summit.

 Main contributors: Jasmine Hansen (jasmine.hansen@colorado.edu), Joel Johnson (joel.johnson@colorado.edu), and Andy Monaghan (CU Reseach Computing)